grooviter/underdog/docs/guide/docs/blog/posts/2024/12/linear_regression_notes.md

 good relationship between them, specially with a simple line.
 The **polynomial transformation** helps finding those relationships.
 Applying a polynomial transformation to our problem can help the linear regression to adapt better to the shape of the data.
 This is the same linear regression example, but this time applying the **polynomialFeatures** function prior to the linear regression fit.

-Notice that before applying all new features to the algorithm we are normalizing all of them with the **minMaxScaler** transformation.

 ```groovy title="applying polynomial transformation"
 --8<-- "src/test/groovy/underdog/blog/y2024/m12/LinearRegressionNotesSpec.groovy:linear_regression_polynomial"